Our favorite Walmart Black Friday deals to shop right now, PS5 included

 The Sony PlayStation 5 features near instant load times for installed PS5 games, high frame rate gameplay (120 fps) for compatible games, a wireless haptic controller with built-in microphone and 4K graphics.

-Walmart has announced it will restock the PS5 on Nov.
-22. That said, we put a "check stock now" button below so you can check and see if you can catch a surprise early PS5 restock today.
+Walmart restocked the PS5 on Nov.
+22 and it quickly sold out.
+That said, we put a "check stock now" button below so you can check and see if you can catch a surprise early PS5 restock today.
 (PS5 availability is online only.)

 The Xbox Series X console is the fastest and most powerful Xbox ever, with 12 teraflops of processing power.
 The gaming device is backward compatible with thousands of games from all four generations of Xbox consoles.

-The Xbox Series X is about as hard to find at retailers as the Sony PS5, but Walmart says it will similarly restock on Nov.
-22. (Xbox Series X availability is online only.)
+The Xbox Series X is about as hard to find at retailers as the Sony PS5.
+Walmart restocked the Xbox Series X on Nov.
+22 and it quickly sold out.
+Xbox Series X availability is online only.

 Samsung Chromebook 4: $129